dazzaXx/ModernJVS/README.md

 ```
 Check the /etc/openjvs/ios folder to see which I/O boards can be emulated and input the name of it on the EMULATE line.

+By default it will emulate the Namco FCA1, as well as the debug level set to 2.

 ##

 Make sure to check the original guide.md in the docs folder to find out how to configure it in more detail.